 Corrected.
 Now “Mussel species niche divergence” Line 20: suggest taking out the “no conclusion has been made” because it’s likely that individual papers have in fact drawn conclusions, even if there is no general consensus.

-OK (L 20-21)
+The sentence has been rephrased (L 20-21).

 Line 29: can the authors provide some more information about what they conclude about usefulness of this outside of the White Sea, instead of saying that they are going to do that, just say what they found

-OK(L 30-31) Line 33-41: The value of using SDMs to address ecological or conservation questions would help this paper broaden out to a wider audience.
+The sentence has been rephrased (L 30-31).
+Line 33-41: The value of using SDMs to address ecological or conservation questions would help this paper broaden out to a wider audience.
 Why do we need to know which environmental parameters related to species occurrence more generally, and why do we need to know about species diversity more broadly?

-Thank you for this valuable advice.
-In particular we now refer to the experience of studying invasive species, following suggestions of another Reviewer (L 35-43)
+Thank you for this valuable piece of advice.
+We explain it referring to the experience of studying invasive species (also following suggestions of another Reviewer) (L 35-43).

 Line 42: remove quotations and the valuation statement and just say they are applied to morphologically distinct species

-OK( L 46)
+Corrected ( L 46)

 Line 43: I’m not sure what involved means.
 Does that mean sampled?
 And level of ease is relative…most monitoring programs are actually quite difficult!